 · South Lido Overflow Parking Lot 10 p.m.
 Friday, June 30, 2017 until 5 p.m.
 Sunday, July 2, 2017.

 Due to limited parking spaces, it’s highly recommended to carpool to weekend events.
 Illegally parked vehicles are subjected to ticketing.
 Vehicles blocking private driveways are subjected to towing.
 Anticipate long delays from the beach area at the conclusion of the races.
 Expect an exit time in excess of one hour when leaving the beach viewing area.

 11:59 p.m.
 Thursday, June 29, 2017 until 6 p.m. on Sunday, July 2, 2017.

 This area will be utilized as the staging area for the Sarasota Powerboat Grand Prix.
 There will be no boat ramp access during this time.
 A suggested alternative boat ramp is located in Ken Thompson Park next to Mote Marine Laboratory on City Island.

 New Pass Closure

-Palm Avenue Garage – located on Palm Avenue, between Main Street and Cocoanut Avenue.
-Charge will be $5 to park.
+· Palm Avenue Garage & State Street Garage – Additional parking will be available at both of these parking garages.
 Expect delays when exiting due to heavy traffic.

 NOTE: Vehicle Traffic leaving the Bayfront/ Downtown area following the July 4th Fireworks will be subject to certain restricted traffic control measures as part of a comprehensive exit plan.
 Expect long traffic delays of up to one hour upon exit from the event area.